VachhaniJanak/blood_cell_detection/Readme.md

-Here’s a sample README file for your blood cell detection project using Faster R-CNN:

----

 # Blood Cell Detection Using Faster R-CNN

 This repository contains the implementation of a blood cell detection model using Faster R-CNN.
 The model is designed to detect and classify different types of blood cells in microscopic images.